samuelb2/Electric-Field-Mapping/README.md

-APCS_Independent_Project
+APCS Independent Project - Electric Field Simulator
 ========================

-Dean, Ophir, and William's Independent Project
+Authors: Dean, Ophir, William, and Lilia

-Read me.
+Project: A simulator of interactions between electrical charges in an electric field.

-Notes To Self:
+Future Development:

 1.)
-Work on documentation
+Work on documentation and rewriting old code
 2.)
 Collision sound